Already an expert?

 Indoor climbing is an exciting and challenging sport that can provide both physical and mental benefits.
 It’s a great way to stay active while having fun!
 If you’re considering starting to practice it, here’s what you need to know: Indoor climbing involves scaling artificial walls using handholds and footholds.
 It’s a full-body workout that can help you build strength, endurance, and flexibility while improving your balance and coordination1.
 To get started, you’ll need to find an indoor climbing gym near you and take an introductory class to learn the basics of safety, technique, and equipment.

-Helpful content to start indoor wall climbing as a hobby
+We curated content to familiarize you with indoor wall climbing as a hobby and to inspire and help you get started.

 Short visual inspiration.